 Day Time Activity and Description 1 Learners will design their own country and all its features.
-They can imagine anything they want, but it all has to make logical sense.
-Learners will work towards designing a study book and a question paper as an immigration test for someone trying to become a citizen of their imagined country 45 minutes Page 1 of the study booklet: Learners will start by drawing a map of their country by answering some of the key questions.
-Learners need to keep in mind that these choices will determine the food, clothing and culture of their country.
-Where on Earth is your country located?
+The country's features will include a defined territory (an area within borders), a national dress, a national dish, a national flag, a national animal) .
+The learner will have to design a citizenship test to be used to provide citizenship to his/her imagined country.
+45 minutes They can imagine anything they want, but it all has to make logical sense.
+Learners will work towards designing a study book about their imagined country and a question paper as an immigration test for someone trying to become a citizen of their imagined country Page 1 of the study booklet: Learners will start by drawing a map of their imagined country by answering some of the key questions.
+Learners need to keep in mind that these choices will determine the food, clothing and culture of their imagined country.
+Where on Earth is your imagined country located?
 (If learners have access to a globe or a map they can look at the southern or northern hemisphere) Is it an island or landlocked (other landmasses on either side)?
 What are the neighboring countries or oceans?
-Your country can have 2 or more geographical features such as mountains, rivers, lakes, deserts, tropical forest etc.?
-Learners will also get a chance to name their own country, pick and name a capital city and design the shape of the country based on their preference.
-Learners will make a map of their country on a plain paper marking the oceans around or near the country, the capital city and two geographical features.
-15 minutes Younger learners will draw the map and represent the geographical features with relevant colours and shapes; they can trace the name of the country.
-Older learners can label the name of the country, the capital city and the geographical features
+Your imagined country should have at least 2 geographical features such as mountains, rivers, lakes, deserts, tropical forest etc.?
+15 minutes Learners will name their own imagined country, pick and name a capital city and design the shape of the country based on their preference.
+Learners will make a map of their imagined country on a plain paper marking the oceans around or near the country, the capital city and two geographical features.
+Younger learners will draw the map of their imagined country and represent the geographical features with relevant colours and shapes; they can trace the name of the country.
+Older learners can label the name of the imagined country, the capital city and the geographical features a combination of 2 - 3 shap nt the imagined country in a shape that es e.g. a square with a triangle on top and 2 xplore and create the nationation and climate al food for their imagined country based Learners will d etermine the climate of their r imagined country 30 winter - What i Natura , monsoon, summer, spring, a s the biggest natural disaster that happens in your imagined country? ts that are caused by the natural minutes seasons and w also illustrate t rain during a fl seasons and th eather conditions that they he hat they he hatural disaster and the cood.
+Older learners can write he natural disaster that they he minutes epiction for a season and we Season/ Natural disaster Illustration (Drawing of scenery) Short description 20 minutes Winter A white blanket of snow covering the tress, ground and houses Natural disaster The learner wi • ferent seasons and weather condition for Season Drawing Short description